BirgitRijvers/NanoCLUST-tutorial/Terminal tips.md

 ### `pwd` command

 The `pwd` command stands for "print working directory."
-It shows the current directory path.
+It shows the current absolute directory path.

 Usage:
 ```bash